Kimkyoungrul/eTrice-with-Scenario-Based-Multi-core-Multi-tasking/README.md

 Python : 3.5

 ### How to use and modify
-#### 1.use and code modify
+#### 1. use and code modify

 If you run "generate_Template.launch" of eTrice. then eTrice will make many code files.
-Code modification tool is program that modifies multiple files created by eTrice.
+Code modification tool is program that modifies multiple code files created by eTrice.

 So, if you want use scenario based multi-core multi-tasking.
 You have to follow this step.
 1. Run "generate_Template.launch" of eTrice.